nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   a possible corruption in their data and be prompted to restore the JSON file from a backup.
 * The JSON file will then proceed to be read by Mycelium.
-If the JSON file is unreadable or contains invalid values, the JSON file will be ignored and the application will start as an empty application with no projects and clients.
+If the JSON file is unreadable or contains invalid values, the JSON file will be ignored, and the application will start as an empty application with no projects and clients.
 * Possible checksum algorithms are MD5, SHA-1, SHA-256, SHA-512.